MariaChemerys/Sandbox_Clone_iOS/README.md

 5. Build and run the project in Xcode<br>

 <h2>Internal Plugin</h2>
+<a href="https://github.com/MariaChemerys/Sandbox_App_Plugin-Picture_Encoder">Sandbox App Plugin - Picture Encoder</a> is an internal plugin for the Sandbox Clone.
+Since the pictures consisted of colored squares, it was necessary to know the coordinates of each color to construct them.
+Thus, the purpose of this plugin was to identify the coordinates of squares of each color, extract them and arrange in a systematic way (create a new .txt file that contained a string where this information was encoded).
+After the optimization of Sandbox Clone's code, this plugin became unnecessary and it is not used for this app's development anymore.

 <h2>Technologies Used for the App and Plugin Development</h2>
 <p align="left">